 codes for the programs it executes.

-Cartan was instrumental in reconciling French and German mahematics after WWII.
+Henri Cartan was instrumental in reconciling French and German mathematics after WWII.

 In 1944, Thomas Harold Flowers built the first large-scale electronic

 As the accomplishment remained classified for decades, Flowers was deprived

 Eckert for the

 states that a statement true in everymodel of an axiomatic